Rina Kawaei: 2014–present

 At AKB48's 2014 general election she placed 16th with 39,120 votes and thus gained a place in the promotional line-up for the next single "Kokoro no Placard".

 On March 26, 2015, Kawaei announced that she would leave AKB48 and transition to acting, citing her inability to participate in handshake events after the handsaw assault as the reason.
 She had her graduation ceremony during AKB48's Summer Concert in Saitama Super Arena on August 2 and had her last stage performance on August 4, 2015.
 In November 2015, it was announced that she would star with Mitsuki Takahata in the NHK morning drama Toto Neechan.

 She made her debut voice role in the anime film PriPara Minna no Akogare Let's Go PriPari (プリパラ み～んなのあこがれ♪レッツゴー☆プリパリ), voicing Minifalulu, the younger sister of Falulu.

 Personal life

 Kawaei married actor Tomoki Hirose in 2019.
 The couple have two children, born in November 2019 and June 2023.
+On April 10, 2026, Kawaei announced through an Instagram post that she had finalized her divorce from Hirose, which confirmed media reports speculating their separation earlier that month.
+Hirose also made a similar statement and that the two promised to co-parent their two children.